Aliases for RAB33B Gene

 GeneCards Summary for RAB33B Gene

 RAB33B (RAB33B, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAB33B include Smith-Mccort Dysplasia 2 and Smith-Mccort Dysplasia 1.
-Among its related pathways are Metabolism of proteins and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and TBC/RABGAPs.
 Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAB33A.

 Protein transport.
 Acts, in coordination with RAB6A, to regulate intra-Golgi retrograde trafficking.
 It is involved in autophagy, acting as a modulator of autophagosome formation.